Eric Lefkofsky: Entrepreneurial ventures

-In January 2007, Lefkofsky provided $1 million in funding for ThePoint.com, a collective action website started by ex-InnnerWorkings employee Andrew Mason.
-New Enterprise Associates led an early stage investment round.
+In January 2007, Lefkofsky provided $1 million in funding for ThePoint.com, a collective action website started by ex-InnerWorkings employee Andrew Mason.
+New Enterprise Associates led an early-stage investment round.
 In late 2008, the site changed its name to Groupon.com.
 In October 2009, Groupon raised $30 million from Accel Partners and New Enterprise Associates.
 In April 2010, Digital Sky Technology and Battery Ventures invested $135 million in Groupon at a valuation of $1.35 billion.